auth0/docs/articles/architecture-scenarios/b2c/authentication.md

 ### Anonymous Access

 It is important to consider the user experience when someone first comes to the application.
-If your application supports anonymous user access (this is quite common for eCommerce applications).
-There are different scenarios within this context:
+If your application supports anonymous user access (quite common for eCommerce applications) there are different scenarios to consider:

 * They are returning to the application after having already logged in, or
 * This is the first time they are accessing the application: